 It is usually argued that moral hazards for “agents” are stronger when the “principle” is society as a whole because there would be greater information asymmetry.
 While this may indeed be the case for state ownership under capitalism, I think the opposite would be true under social ownership.
 Society would have many eyes and a clearer view of what was going on by virtue of greater transparency and a whole range of new supervision methods that I will elaborate on shortly.

-There would also be a lot of competition.
-Funding can be sourced from a multitude of agencies or banks (discussed below); other enterprises and new start ups can enter an industry; and the performance of similar enterprises in different regions can be compared.
+Enterprises could generally operate in a competitive environment.
+Funding could be sourced from a multitude of agencies or banks (discussed below); other enterprises and new start-ups could enter an industry; and the performance of similar enterprises in different regions could be compared.